synapticloop/panl/README.md

    in the query search box.

 1. **PAGINATION** - All the data to easily generate pagination URL paths giving you options and control over your own implementation.
+The returned information includes:
+   1. the number of pages of results,
+   1. the number of results per page,
+   1. the total number of results,
+   1. the current page number, and
+   1. whether the returned results are an exact number.

 1. **STATIC SITE GENERATION** - With the exception of a query parameter, all available links for every conceivable URI path can be statically generated